andycranston/uruler/README.md

 will necessary if you do not have the Pillow module installed.

 The code is pretty rough and ready.
-It would make a good exercise for intermediate programmer to improve as part of a teaching class.
+It would make a good exercise for an intermediate programmer to improve as part of a teaching class.

 The improvements you should expect students to suggest/implement